agroce/tstl/README.md

 There are other things that can improve testing.
-The `--profileProbs` option gathers information on how often each action in the TSTL harness has been taking during testing, and biases random action choice towards actions that have been taken fewer times.
+The `--profileProbs` option gathers information on how often each action in the TSTL harness has been taken during testing, and linearly biases random action choice towards actions that have been taken fewer times.
 This slows down test generation substantially in most cases, but for many programs (especially complex ones) it also dramatically improves code coverage and fault detection, by exploring hard-to-hit actions, and spending less time generating input data vs. running the SUT.
+In these cases the loss in test throughput produced by attempts to take likely-disabled actions is much more than compensated for by an improvement in test quality.
+Because both rely on setting action probabilities, `--profileProbs` and `--biasLOC` are unfortunately not compatible.

 For some programs, the structure of the harness file slows down test generation, and the `--useDependencies` can improve test throughput by